PX4/PX4-user_guide/en/getting_started/px4_basic_concepts.md

 while others are impossible to flip and will hold position/course against wind.

 :::tip
-Not all flight modes are available on all vehicle types, and some modes can only be used when specific conditions have been met (e.g. many modes require a global position estimate).
+Not all modes are available on all vehicle types, and some modes can only be used when specific conditions have been met (e.g. many modes require a global position estimate).
 :::

 An overview of the flight modes implemented within PX4 for each vehicle can be found below: